TOC Digital Speech and Debate Series 1

 –Slow down, care about clarity, and have speech docs in a usable format that both teams can use.
 Manage your own prep and start the debate on time.

-–I do my best to not interfere with your argument choice.
-I just don’t know anything about non-policy arguments.
+–I don’t know anything about non-policy arguments.
 I err neg on the importance of being topical.

 –I am not qualified to judge a debate based on things taking place outside of the round.